Get

 Male and Female Dogs 101

-There are, of course, notable physical and temperamental differences between male and female dogs.
-But you should also be aware of how owners can influence their dogs’ temperament, particularly in how different sexes are treated.
+Of course, there are notable physical and temperamental differences between male and female dogs.
+But you should also be aware of how owners can influence their dogs’ temperament, particularly in how the sexes are treated.

 For example, we humans tend to have certain expectations concerning how we approach and deal with our pets depending on their sex.
-We may treat males more rough and tough with lots of wrestling and tug-of-war type exercises, while our females may get a gentler approach.
+We may treat males more rough and tough, with wrestling and tug-of-war type exercises, while females may get a gentler approach.

 Essentially, how our dogs mature and grow from puppyhood to adult dogs is shaped by how we train and socialize them.
 This doesn’t always mean they will act specifically “male” or “female.”